Facebook names first members of oversight board that can overrule Zuckerberg

 The board, which will grow to about 40 members and which Facebook has pledged $130 million to fund for at least six years, will make public, binding decisions on a small slice of controversial cases where users have exhausted Facebook’s usual appeals process.
 The company can also refer significant decisions to the board, including on ads or on Facebook groups.

 The board can make policy recommendations to Facebook based on case decisions, to which the company will publicly respond.
-See how the board will work:

 “We are not the internet police, don’t think of us as sort of a fast-action group that’s going to swoop in and deal with rapidly moving problems,” co-chair McConnell told reporters on a conference call, saying the board would instead deliver “an after-the-fact, deliberative, second look.”